 4/1.15/3.5.1 Sharing between A-ESIM with terrestrial services

 Studies have been considered on the protection of the terrestrial services from A-ESIM.
-All of studies except one used a similar approach which included simulations of multiple A-ESIM and examined the long term and short-term protection criteria to protect terrestrial stations.
-These studies demonstrated that the PFD levels below, if met at the surface of the Earth by emissions from a single A-ESIM operating at altitudes from 0 km and up to 10 km, allow tomeet the protection criteria for terrestrial services.
+All of the studies except one used a similar approach which included simulations of multiple A-ESIMs and examined the long term and short-term protection criteria to protect terrestrial stations.
+These studies demonstrated that the PFD mask below, if met at the surface of the Earth by emissions from a single A-ESIM operating at altitudes from 0 km and up to 10 km, would meet the protection criteria for terrestrial services.

 –123.5 dB(W/(m2 · 1 MHz)) for θ ≤ 5°